 Reprieved semesters will continue to appear on the official transcript, with the notation "Academic Reprieve Granted."
 The transcript will also include notation indicating that reprieved coursework is not used in the calculation of GPAs.
-For more information, contact the Office of the Registrar or VPAA for Undergraduate Studies.
+For more information, contact the Office of the Registrar or college dean.
 Note: reprieved grades might not be recognized as reprieved by other institutions.